djhaskin987/groupme-purple/README.md

 password when you use this pidgin plugin.

 Works well enough for me :)

+## Usage Notes

+- Plugin plugin currently doesn't know how to make "nice" usernames.
+I get around this by double-clicking on someone's name from a group chat, and when their DM window comes up, I choose "File" -> "Alias..."
+And set an alias for the user.
+After that they show up under "Buddies" and I can DM them.

+- Heretofore, messages weren't acknowledged as read unless you replied to the message.
+This most recent release should (hopefully) mitigate this sour problem.

 ## Get It To Work on Windows